curtischen03/CS163-Projects-2024Fall/_posts/2024-12-13-team16-face_recognition_loss.md

 \cos{(\theta_j, i)} = W_j^T x_i
 $$

-<br>where  is the number of training samples,  is the -th feature vector corresponding to the ground-truth class of , the  is the weight vector of the -th class, and  is the angle between  and .
-The cosine margin  is defined such that the LMCL decision boundary is given by:<br>
+<br>where N is the number of training samples, xi is the i-th feature vector corresponding to the ground-truth class of yi, the Wj is the weight vector of the j-th class, and theta_j is the angle between Wj and xi.
+The cosine margin m is defined such that the LMCL decision boundary is given by:<br>

 $$
 \cos{(\theta_1)}-m = \cos{(\theta_2)}